kristinallarsen/cloud-ear/_posts/2024-08-20-brief-history-of-geography.md

 *One of a series of lectures based on original course syllabus, class structure, and lecture frameworks created by Wade Bishop, drawn from the text "Geographic Information: Organization, Access, and Use" by Bishop & Grubesic published by Springer International Publishing in 2016* [[doi:10.1007/978-3-319-22789-4]](https://doi.org/10.1007/978-3-319-22789-4)

-# Class Lecture: A Brief History of Geography

 ## Part One: Origins of Geography

 {% include video id="1Nliv79mrCudWoJZmsbU4xdZi0imsQlAb" provider="google-drive" %}